Renewable Fuels Assurance Scheme

 Greenhouse gas emission savings thresholds

-- 65% GHG savings for the renewable fraction
+- More than 65% GHG savings for the renewable fraction of biofuels

-- 70% GHG savings for development fuels (such as renewable hydrogen)
+- More than 65% GHG savings for renewable fuels of non-biological origin (such as renewable hydrogen)

-- 10% GHG savings for the total renewable fuel blend based on a life-cycle methodology and measured against a fossil fuel comparator (83.8 gCO2e/MJ).
+- More than 10% GHG savings for the total renewable fuel blend based

 - Protection of land and biodiversity